shimoura/human-multi-area-model/docs/README.md

 # Sphinx documentation

-Builds a sphoinx-based documentation of the code.
+Builds a sphinx-based documentation of the code.

 ## Generate documentation